shivamkumard107/CurrencyDetectServer/README.md

 <img src="https://github.com/shivamkumard107/CurrencyDetectServer/blob/master/assets/postman.png" width="700" height="160" />

+## Android
+There is an android app made to communicate with the server.
+Install the app via Android studio or install the apk given in [repository](https://github.com/shivamkumard107/CurrencyDetection) README

 ## Improving Accuracy

 To get better results increase the number of images of each note type covering different image conditions like background lightning and angle.
 Concurrently change the dictionary in detect.py or if the dataset is very large you can use a for loop for creating dictionary using glob.